draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-08-30-do-not-go-quietly-by-jason-sizemore-and-lesley-conner.md

 > 'Resistance.
 Revolution.
 Standing up and demanding to have your space, your say, your right to be.

-> 'From small acts of defiance to protests that shut down cities, <em>Do Not Go Quietly</em> is an anthology of science fiction and fantasy short stories about those who resist.
+> 'From small acts of defiance to protests that shut down cities, <cite>Do Not Go Quietly</cite> is an anthology of science fiction and fantasy short stories about those who resist.

 > 'Within this anthology, we will chronicle the fight for what is just and right, and what that means: from leading revolutions to the simple act of saying “No.”